tommikarkas/python-gis-playground/README.md

 ---

-Playground for demoing GDAL with Python
+Playground for demoing GIS libraries with Python

 ## Installation